Federal watchdog’s report sheds new light on scope of Missouri’s missing foster kids

 A report published Monday by a federal watchdog sheds new light on the scope of missing foster kids in Missouri, an issue that infuriated state lawmakers last year and led to accusations that Department of Social Services leadership was failing to take accountability.

-The U.S. Department of Health and Human Services Office of Inspector General reported that there were 1,780 instances of foster kids going missing in Missouri over a 2.5-year period that spanned July 2018 to December 2020.
+The U.S. Department of Health and Human Services Office of Inspector General reported that there were 1,780 instances of foster kids going missing in Missouri over a two-and-a-half year period that spanned July 2018 to December 2020.

 Four percent of all children in Missouri’s foster care system went missing during that time.
 Across the country, there were 110,446 missing children episodes, underscoring a nationwide problem.

-In Missouri, the average time a child was missing was 37 days, with nine states averaging over 50 days.
-On average, a child went missing from foster care in Missouri two times, with some states reaching an average of five to seven times.
+In Missouri, the average time a child was missing was 37 days — with nine states’ averaging over 50 days.
+On average, a child went missing from foster care in Missouri two times, with some states reaching an average of five and seven times.

 A spokeswoman for the Department of Social Services did not immediately respond to a request for comment Monday on the report’s findings.